Requesting Accommodation

 You may apply for housing accommodations with the Disability Access Center (DAC) as soon as you are admitted to Western.
 You can submit a request for accommodation before applying for housing.

 DAC engages in an interactive process with students to address any barriers that may prevent a successful housing experience.
-Please allow two to four weeks for this step, which may include DAC scheduling appointments, reviewing medical documentation, and coordinating any necessary follow-up with the student or their healthcare provider.
+This step may include DAC scheduling appointments, reviewing medical documentation, and coordinating any necessary follow-up with the student or their healthcare provider.

 The DAC will notify the student of approved accommodations.